Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Sub-domain partitioning

 The edges of $\EdgeStar$ provide a triangulation of what is usually called the \emph{skeleton} in domain decomposition literature.
 Finally, we assume to have chosen a particular collection \(\Skel\) of edges satisfying the following property

 and we set \(\Skel_j:=\Skel\cap \Edge_j\), for \(j=1,\dots,\mJ\).
-Of course $\Skel=\EdgeStar$ is one possible choice among many, but the forthcoming analysis is not restricted to this sole possibility.
-In practice $\Skel$ is chosen as a set of edges surrounding the interfaces of the decomposition The choice of $\Skel$ satisfying the condition above may be arbitrary.
-We will refer to \(\Gamma\) as the \emph{thick skeleton}.
+We will refer to \(\Gamma\) as the \emph{extended skeleton}.
+The choice of $\Skel$ satisfying the condition above may be arbitrary.
+Of course $\Skel=\EdgeStar$ (see Figure~\ref{FigSkeleton}(a)) is one possible choice among many\footnote{At first reading, one can safely assume that $\Skel=\EdgeStar$ for simplicity.}, but the forthcoming analysis is not restricted to this sole possibility.
+In practice $\Skel$ may also be chosen as a set of edges surrounding the interfaces of the decomposition (see Figure~\ref{FigSkeleton}(b)) but we did not explore this possibility further.
+An alternative is to included in \(\Skel\) the edges with multiplicity one that belong to the physical boundary of \(\Omega\) (see Figure~\ref{FigSkeleton}(c)).
+This might have an interest if the boundary condition does not impose some more regularity than the natural one on the associated trace.
+In particular, we use this feature in some of our numerical experiments.